cloudvaults/vmc-onboarding/content/en/guide/2. Connect SDDC/Direct Connect/Hosted Private VIF/_index.md

 In this guide we will be connecting your on-prem data center to your VMware Cloud on AWS SDDC

 ![Overview](https://vmc-onboarding-images.s3-us-west-2.amazonaws.com/2.Connect-SDDC/direct-connect/hosted-private-vif/overview.png)

+## Before we get started, here is an overview video of what you will be doing

 {{< youtube yNcHDk2l_TY >}}